flyingpig86/Lancer-Lore-Repo/Lancer Lore/Mechs/HA/BARBAROSSA.md

 	The LGC-04 “Apocalypse Rail” system is scaled considerably down from its intended operational role – that is, replacing capital ship spinal spool cannons – in order to effect the accumulation of live data for use in improving the system prior to naval adoption.*

 “Roller” Directed Payload Charges
+	*Semi-Autonomous Directed Payload Charges – “roller charges,” in the colloquial – propel themselves around cover, through corridors, and across uneven terrain, seeking out and detonating near hostile targets.
+Armory legionnaires have taken to naming individual rollers, but mascotattachment is unadvisable.*

 Siege Stabilizers